kubedb/docs/docs/guides/neo4j/clustering/architecture-overview.md

 ## Overview

 KubeDB provisions Neo4j in **cluster mode** using the [Neo4j Cluster](https://neo4j.com/docs/operations-manual/current/clustering/) topology.
-Each Neo4j cluster is a set of server instances that cooperate to provide a fully connected, highly available, and scalable graph database.
+Each `Neo4j` cluster is a set of server instances that cooperate to provide a fully connected, highly available, and scalable graph database.
 KubeDB strictly follows the `modeConstraint: NONE` server operating mode, which allows any server in the cluster to perform any role the cluster topology requires.

 ## Cluster Mode: `NONE` Constraint

 Neo4j servers can be constrained to specific roles in the cluster (primary-only, secondary-only).
-KubeDB does **not** apply any such restriction — every server is started with:
+KubeDB does not apply any such restriction, every server is started with:

 ```
 server.cluster.mode.constraint=NONE